 9 Days Rwanda Birding Safaris and Gorilla Tracking Tour

-Arrival for Tour and transfer to Akagera National Park
+Day 1: Arrival for Rwanda Birding Tour and transfer to Akagera National Park

-The park also has a health mammal list of over 50 species among which include the African Elephant which was introduced to the park in 1975.
+The park also has a health mammal list of over 50 species among which include the African Elephant following their inroduction to the park in 1975.

-On the way, we hope to pocket African Palm Swift, Little Swift, Mottled Swift, Black-headed Waxbill, Black-crowned Waxbill, Red-collared Mountain Babbler, Archer’s Robin-chat, Collared Apalis, Crowned Eagle, Slender-billed Starling, Grauer’s Scrub-Warbler, Common Bulbul, Village Weaver, Red-eyed Dove, and many more.
+On the way on our Rwanda Birding Tour, we hope to pocket African Palm Swift, Little Swift, Mottled Swift, Black-headed Waxbill, Black-crowned Waxbill, Red-collared Mountain Babbler, Archer’s Robin-chat, Collared Apalis, Crowned Eagle, Slender-billed Starling, Grauer’s Scrub-Warbler, Common Bulbul, Village Weaver, Red-eyed Dove, and many more.

-Day 2 Rwanda Birding Safaris: Whole Day Birding Akagera National Park – Rwanda Birding Safaris
+Day 2: Whole Day Birding Akagera National Park – Rwanda Birding Safaris

 Today we look for the species listed in the over 500 species checklist known to Akagera, species will include; White-crowned Black Chat, Familiar Chat, Black-winged Bishop and Arrow-marked Babbler, Greater Blue-eared Starling, Shoebill, African Open-billed Stork, Egyptian Goose, Long-toed Lapwing, Spur-winged Plover, Black Crake, Long-tailed Cormorant, Great Cormorants, Goliath Heron, African Marsh Harrier, Bateleur, Red-faced Barbet, Long-tailed, Trilling, Tabora, Rattling and Winding Cisticolas, Miombo Wren Warbler, Green-capped Eremomela, Red-faced Crombec, Rueppell’s Long-tailed Starling, Amethyst Starling, Senegal Lapwing, Water Dikkop, Brubru, Bare-faced Go-away Bird, Brown Parrot, Red-necked Spurfowl, Broad-tailed Warbler, Bennett’s Woodpecker, Sooty Chat, White-winged Black Tit, Flappet Lark, Souza’s Shrike, Crested Barbet and many more.
 Other wildlife may include; Giraffe, African Elephant, Hippopotamus, Reedbuck, Waterbuck, Warthog, Impala, to mention but a few.

-Day 3 Rwanda Birding Safaris: Birding to Volcanoes National Park for Mountain Gorilla Trekking
+Day 3: Birding to Volcanoes National Park for Mountain Gorilla Trekking

 We set out in the morning, bird some birding spots along the way arriving in the late afternoon.